IzicTemi/End-to-End-CI-CD/README.md

 - Integrate Slack, email or another communication tool to receive alerts when jobs fail.
 Our examples are using Slack, but you should feel free to use the communication tool to which you are most accustomed.
 - Alerts should include a summary of what happened and a link to the job console output for quick troubleshooting.

 ![An alert when the build breaks.](screenshots/SCREENSHOT04.png)

 ## Section 3 - Utilize a Configuration Management Tool to Accomplish Deployment to Cloud-Based Servers

 In this section, we'll be creating and configuring infrastructure before deploying code to it.
-This will be accomplished by preparing your AWS and CircleCI accounts just a bit, then by building Ansible Playbooks for use in your CircleCI configuration.
+This will be accomplished by preparing your AWS and CircleCI accounts just a bit, then by building Ansible Playbooks for use in the CircleCI configuration.

 ### Setup

 #### AWS
 1. Create and download a new key pair in AWS for CircleCI to use to work with AWS resources.
-Name this key pair "udacity" so that it works with your Cloud Formation templates.
+Name this key pair "udacity" so that it works with the CloudFormation templates.
 [This tutorial may help](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair) (look for "Option 1: Create a key pair using Amazon EC2").
-You'll be using this key pair (pem file) in future steps so keep it in a memorable location.
+We'll be using this key pair (pem file) in future steps so keep it in a memorable location.
 2. Create IAM user for programmatic access only and copy the id and access keys.
 [This tutorial may help.](https://serverless-stack.com/chapters/create-an-iam-user.html) You'll need these keys if you want to try any AWS commands from your own command line.
 You'll also need these credentials to add to CircleCI configuration in the next steps.
 3. Add a PostgreSQL database in RDS that has **public accessibility**.
 Take note of the connection details (hostname, username, password).
 [This tutorial may help.](https://aws.amazon.com/getting-started/tutorials/create-connect-postgresql-db/) As long as you marked "Public Accessibility" as "yes", you won't need to worry about VPC settings or security groups.